We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 —Rand Fishkin

-Generally, that means someone joining your email list, whether from a Tweet with a direct opt-in offer or via some content with a suitable call to action.
+Generally, that means someone joining your email list, whether from an X post with a direct opt-in offer or via some content with a suitable call to action.

 This marks a transition from relative anonymity within an audience to which you can only communicate en masse, to direct one-to-one communication straight to their inbox.